SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/configuration.md

 To use this functionality, the following requirements have to be met:

-* You need to have the permission level ADMIN for the permission type "Application management".
+* You must have ADMIN permission for the permission type "Application management".

 * The Cockpit application can only be configured if it is owned by the tenant.
 That means that you first have to create an own Cockpit application by duplicating the existing Cockpit application.
 For details, how to clone an application see [Managing applications > Custom application > To add a custom application](/users-guide/administration/#adding-applications).